saramasarone/Data-Science-Bioinformatics/README.md

 # Data Science 📊📈
-This is a repository to store example scripts and documents used for the Data Science and Bioinformatics Series in DJP Lab
+This repository stores example scripts and documents used for the Data Science and Bioinformatics Series in DJP Lab

-`kallisto` documentation is in a dedicated directory/ [website](https://saramasarone.github.io/Running-kallisto-on-Apocrita/)
+- `kallisto` documentation is in a dedicated directory/ [website](https://saramasarone.github.io/Running-kallisto-on-Apocrita/)
+- `XGB grid search` folder contains scripts used to run grid search for XGB on the cluster (Apocrita).
+This folder also contains a script for `bootstrapping'